 - Caroline Hudson – Treasurer

-Central Virginia Community College provides administrative, marketing, and registration support as well as an office for CVANE at nominal cost. http://cvcc.vccs.edu/
+Central Virginia Community College provides administrative, marketing, and registration support. http://cvcc.vccs.edu/

 The Greater Lynchburg Community Trust has provided generous start-up funding for CVANE. http://www.lynchburgtrust.org/ and the Easley Charitable Trust have provided generous program support and capital needs funding respectively for CVANE.

 Oakwood Country Club provides classroom space and meals at modest cost for CVANE events. http://oakwoodcc.net/